sudipbhattarai/qsim-moller/README.md

 ### Running simulation

 Simulation can be run in two different modes: Batch mode and visualization mode.
+If your GDML file includes linked files with relative paths, either convert all paths to absolute paths or run `qsim-moller` from the directory where those paths are valid relative to your current location.
 **Batch mode:**

 To run in batch mode, execute with a macro such as: